• +1-800-513-5423

 Driving under the influence: Driving under the influence (DUI) Driving while intoxicated (DWI) and operating a motor vehicle under the influence (OUI).
 These are the common terms used to describe operating a motorized vehicle under the influence of alcohol or drugs.
 In Tennessee, driving while intoxicated is considered a misdemeanor and is subject to the state’s laws regarding driving while drunk.

-DWI/DUI diversion rehabs in Tennessee are very familiar with the court-mandated treatment requirements that the courts have imposed for their Court ordered alcohol rehab centers.
+DWI/DUI diversion rehabs in Tennessee are very familiar with the court-mandated treatment requirements that the courts have imposed for their court-ordered alcohol rehab centers.
 Some court-ordered DUI deferment programs will include alcohol evaluations and at the very least, alcohol and drug classes for first-time offenders.
 This can cost anywhere from $1000-2500 dollars with the fines, not including lawyer fees and bail.

 If this is your second offense, getting involved in a treatment program for alcohol abuse will not only help your ongoing DWI-DUI case but benefit you as well.
 You should always enter into an alcohol treatment program knowing that there is a need for a change before something worse happens.
 Driving and Drinking can cost you your life or even worse someone else life.
 Treatment programs in Tennessee for criminal justice clients will work with the court system to handle all the requirements for treatment to be considered time served.
 Once all the financial consequences are paid by the defendant and community service is completed if any, Tennessee district court may terminate the probation period.